Mr-RoaringTiger/Brain_Tumor_Classification/README.md

 Deployment:
 For deployment, the Random Forest Classifier was selected due to its high accuracy and ability to handle complex data with less risk of overfitting.
+The project includes two frontend implementations to interact with the classification model: rf_classifier_prediction.py: Utilizes Streamlit to provide an interactive web interface for users to input tumor data and receive predictions.
+Streamlit offers a simple and intuitive way to build web applications for data science projects. app.py: Implements a Flask-based web application, allowing users to interact with the model through a more traditional web server setup.
+Flask provides flexibility for building web applications and integrating with various back-end services.